AtlantOS Best Practice for Observing Systems

 OceanBestPractices Community Listserv

 Our discussions have already brought us into contact with many in the BP Community.
-To maintain momentum and provide a central discussion forum for the whole community, an oceanbestpracticescommunity listserv will be created.
+To maintain momentum and provide a central discussion forum for the whole community, an oceanbestpracticescommunity listserv has been created (firstname.lastname@example.org).

 |AGU||American Geophysical Union|